sjp38/kakaobot/README.md

 HOWTO
 =====

-First, get an Kakaotalk Yellow ID [2] from Kakao (This may consume few days) and enable auto-reply function of it.
+First, get an Kakaotalk Yellow ID [2] from Kakao (This may consume few days).
 Then, set up Golang environment [3].
 Finally, enter next commands from your shell:
 ```
 $ go get https://github.com/sjp38/kakaobot